tlienart/PkgPage.jl/page/config.md

 <!-- HEADER SPECS
   NOTE:
+  - use_header:         if false, toggle the header off completely
   - use_header_img:     to use an image as background for the header
   - header_img_path:    either a path to an asset or a SVG like here.
 Note that the path must be CSS-compatible.